snlpatel001213/waves-documentation/en/waves-client/mobile-apps/android/transfers-and-gateways/vostok-transfers.md

 You can send Vostok directly to another Waves account.
 Just use the recipient **Waves** address.
 At the bottom of the interface, click on the ![](/waves-client/mobile-apps/_assets/waves_transfers_ios_01.png) and click on the **Send**.

 The following window will appear.
+Choose Votok from the drop-down menu.

+Fill in the sending form.

+**Recipient**: Put the recipient Waves address or scan QR-code or choose from Address book.
+**Amount**: Define a number of Assets you want to send or choose **Use total balance 50% 10% 5%**

 ![](/waves-client/mobile-apps/_assets/vostok_transfers_05.png)

-After you have completed the form, click on the **Continue** button.
+After you have completed the form, click on the **Confirm** button.

 ![](/waves-client/mobile-apps/_assets/vostok_transfers_06.png)